stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (mcardoso3-stat6250):  Earning a "complete" mark in the Weekly Forum posts require including the title, complete URL, synopsis, and article choice along with the proper amount of detail provided.
 - Question (akumar30-stat6250): What is the advantage of slack over other colloboartive tools ?
 - Answer (akumar30-stat6250): Slack integrates with many pieces of software, allowing the other software that you use to post messages in your Slack conversations.
+- Question (hhu9−stat6250): Where can we read the most recent articles about SAS?
+- Answer (hhu9−stat6250): 10 web links in bb was posted by professor.

 [Course Structure Quiz, Problem 3]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 weekly quizzes to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?